Fight Master: Bellator MMA

-Fight Master: Bellator MMA was a mixed martial arts based reality television series.
-It centered on the promotion Bellator Fighting Championships and aired on Spike TV.
+Fight Master: Bellator MMA is a mixed martial arts based reality television series.
+It centers on the promotion Bellator Fighting Championships and aired on Spike TV.
 The series debuted on June 19, 2013.

 Background

 The series was officially announced by Bellator and Spike TV at a press conference on February 5, 2013.
 The coaches and trainers for the series, which will feature 32 welterweight fighters, will be Randy Couture, Frank Shamrock, Greg Jackson, and Joe Warren.
 The 32 fighters will be competing for a spot in Bellator's welterweight tournament.
 The weekly series will culminate in a live season finale on Spike TV with the winner advancing into the fall welterweight tournament.
 It debuted on Spike TV on June 19, 2013.

 The first seven shows aired on Wednesday nights at 10pm.
 However, due to declining ratings, Spike opted to move the show's final three episodes to Thursday at 11pm to follow Total Nonstop Action Wrestling.